porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 9. If this is a git repo, we'd like to _not_ commit the virtual environment (your collaborators will be able to create their own and load the requirements from the requirements.txt file).
 So, add a line with just the text venv (or whatever the name of your virtual environment directory is) to your .gitignore file.
-10. To get back out of the environment, simply enter the command `deactivate` - you'll notice that the `(venv)` on your terminal screen goes away to let you know you're "back to reality!"
+10. To get back out of the environment, simply enter the command `deactivate`.
+You'll notice that the `(venv)` on your terminal screen goes away to let you know you're "back to reality!"

 This might seem intimidating if you don't work from the command line often, but functionally all we've done is added a